home equity loan

 Home equity loans allow you to use your house as collateral and you can use the money for anything you like.
 Many people take out home equity loans to finance renovation projects that make their property more valuable.

 Home equity loans usually come with fixed rates.
-This makes them attractive options when interest rates are low.
-In fact, these rates are often lower than credit cards and personal loans.
 This means that home equity loans will be less expensive over the lifetime of the loan than financing your large expense via credit cards or other loan types.
 You may also be able to deduct the home equity loan interest payments from your taxes.
-AAA recommends consulting a tax advisor for personal tax guidance.
+We recommend consulting a tax advisor for personal tax guidance.

-Home equity loans aren’t without their risks, however.
-If you are unable to pay the loan back, the lender could choose to foreclose on your house.
-Therefore, you’ll want to be on sound financial footing before taking out a home equity loan.
+There is some risk involved.
+If you are unable to pay back the loan, the lender could choose to foreclose on your house.
+Therefore, you’ll want to be on sound financial footing before taking one out.

 Your home equity loan will be paid out in a single lump sum.
 This comes with its own pros and cons.
 On the bright side, you’ll have access to all the funds you need right away.
 But, since you’re not borrowing money as you need it, you’ll have to have a very good estimate of how much money you need to borrow from the start.
-If your home renovation project costs less than the amount borrowed, you’ll still need to repay the entirety of the loan.
-Speaking of which, home equity loans require borrowers to begin paying the loan back in monthly installments right away.
+If your home renovation project costs less than the amount borrowed, you’ll still need to repay the entirety of the loan, usually in monthly installments that begin soon after the money is available.

 If you’re unsure of how much money you will need, you may want to consider a home equity line of credit (HELOC).
 Just like a home equity loan, a HELOC allows you to borrow against the equity in your home.
 But instead of receiving all the funds upfront, you can withdraw money as you need it.
 HELOCs function much like a credit card in that once you reach your credit cap, your balance will need to be repaid before you can withdraw more money.